AlaskaAirlines/auro-flight/docs/api.md

 # auro-flight

-auro-flight renders a DoT compliant Flight listing This design has been tested via the Alaska Legal team for legal compliance Please DO NOT modify unit tests pertaining to DoT regulations without contacting gus@alaskaair.com
+The auro-flight element renders a DoT compliant Flight listing.
+This design has been tested via the Alaska Legal team for legal compliance.
+Please DO NOT modify unit tests pertaining to DoT regulations without contacting gus@alaskaair.com.

 ## Properties